Tomás Cubelli: International career

 Cubelli made his international debut against Uruguay during the 2010 South American Rugby Championship in Santiago, Chile.

-2015 Rugby World Cup

 Cubelli was a part of the fourth placed Argentina team at the 2015 Rugby World Cup.
 An important player for Argentina during the 2015 Rugby World Cup, he was second choice scrum-half for most of the tournament behind Martín Landajo, however, Cubelli started in three of the seven games for Argentina, against New Zealand, against Georgia in which cubelli scored a try, and one in the third place match against South Africa in which they were defeated 24–13 at the Olympic Stadium, London.
 Cubelli scored two tries in the Pool stages, but unfortunately he could not help Argentina to a place above third.